kateetak/forge-bulk-issue-ops/README.md

 * KNOWN-12: The app does not provide a dark mode view.
 * KNOWN-13: No import field filtering.
 * KNOWN-14: Import functionality does not surface file format warnings to the user.
+* KNOWN-15: All validation is done in the browser which means a user can circumvent the validation.
+As such, this app should only be used where all potential users are trusted.

 # Edit field support